Alexander Coosemans

-Alexander Coosemans (Note: Name variations: Allicksander Cosmans and Alexander Cosmans) (1627, in Antwerp – 1689, in Antwerp) was a Flemish Baroque painter specialized in still lifes of flower pieces, fruit, and inanimate subjects.
+Alexander Coosemans (Note: Name variations: Allicksander Cosmans and Alexander Cosmans) (1627–1689) was a Flemish Baroque painter specialized in still lifes of flower pieces, fruit, and inanimate subjects.
 He painted vanitas still lifes, pronkstillevens and game pieces.

 Life

 Very little is known about the life of Coosemans.
-He was born in Antwerp where he was baptized on 18 March 1627.
+He was born and died in Antwerp, where he was baptized on 18 March 1627.
 His father was a carpenter from Brussels who had become a poorter of Antwerp in 1617.
 His mother was Geertruid Beeck.
 His father had a successful cloth trading business and could afford to send his son to a good teacher.